Thomas Chatterton Manuscript Project

 [2] [viii] [2] [1]-299 [300] [page 300 is numbered 200, and has a verse from Night Thoughts].

-Includes a cutting tipped in at the back, from The Herts Advertiser, detailing the funeral of William Weare, mentions that the body of Miss Ray lies within the church under a brick pavement.
+I call it the Clan Mackintosh copy because it includes their bookplate.
+It also has a cutting from the Herts Advertiser tipped in at the back, which details the funeral of William Weare, and mentions that the body of Miss Ray lies within the church under a brick pavement.

 The fifth English edition.